 Like Kohler, Kawasaki engines have been in the market for a long time.
 From manufacturing general-purpose engines in 1957, the brand specifically started a product line for lawn mowing in 1984.
 Since then, Kawasaki engines expanded its global recognition.

-If you surveyed the market today as we did, you’d discover that this mower engine is regarded as one of the most durable and safest options out there.
+If you surveyed the market today like I did, you’d discover that this mower engine is regarded as one of the most durable and safest options out there.

 Kawasaki or Kohler: A Quick Overview